zaytri/slime2/README.md

 ## Terms of Use

 - Do not claim this as your own or sell it
-- You may modify this to create your own slime2 theme, and you can freely share or sell your theme
+- You may modify the base theme to create your own slime2 theme, and you can freely share or sell your theme
 - Feel free to post your theme here on the forums: https://forums.slime2.stream/resources/categories/themes.2/

 ## If you want to use this repo to build themes